suryapranesh4/Tip-Management-System-Avalanche/README.md

 ## GOALS
 Our goal is to create a decentralized web portal wherein the servers are able to login to a system, log their orders along with the tips they received & withdraw the total tip they have accumulated in AVAX.

+## WHY AVALANCHE?
+The reason we chose to use Avalanche over other blockchain platforms is quite simple.

+- Avalanche is a blockchain that works on top of Ethereum which therefore enables it to harness the functionality that the Ethereum Blockchain provides.
+- It also provides the users with one of the lowest transaction costs associated with blockchain as well as higher turn around time with regards to processing transactions.
+- The consensus mechanism that Avalanche uses makes it energy efficient and therefore produces a lower carbon footprint and help protect the environment!

 ## STAKEHOLDERS

 - Customers: These include the people who are here at the restaurant to have their meal.
 They act as the soruce of tips for the servers.